Rotation Differential Invariants of Images Generated by Two Fundamental Differential Operators: Experiment and Discussions

+\textbf{CMR (8d)}: Zhang et~al. \cite{28} calculate the maximum values of the first and the second directional derivatives at each point on an image.
+We find that two maximum values are also non-polynomial invariants: $RI_{2}$, $\frac{1}{\sqrt{2}}\left(RI_{1}+\sqrt{RI^{2}_{1}-2RI_{3}}\right)$.
+They were calculated by setting $\sigma=1,2,4,8$, respectively, and then combined to a 8-dimensional descriptor.

+\textbf{LBP$^{riu2}_{24,3}$ (26d)}: The rotation-invariant uniform local binary patterns (24 sampling neighbors on a circle of radius 3) were proposed in \cite{19}.
+It is the most commonly used texture feature.
+Given an image, a 26-dimensional histogram of binary patterns was obtained.

+\textbf{VZ-MR8 (8d)}: This method \cite{26} extracted image information in the neighborhood of each point by using the MR8 filter bank and generated a 8-dimensional image feature at each point.
+This feature is only invariant to six special rotations, namely the angle of rotation $\theta=\frac{2\pi}{6}\cdot k$, where $k=1,2,...,6$.

+\textbf{VZ-Joint (49d)}: The image patch in the $7\times 7$ square neighborhood of each point was used to describe image local structures \cite{27}.
+Note that this 49-dimensional feature is not invariant to rotation.

+\textbf{S-C (13d)}: The responses of thirteen filters which have circular symmetry were used to construct a 13-dimensional feature at each point \cite{23}.

-It should be noted that VZ-MR8, VZ-Joint, S-C, CMR, J$^{2}$ and DIs can only be used to extract the information at each point $(x_{0},y_{0})\in\Omega$.
-In order to describe the overall information of $f(x,y)$, we use the procedure proposed by Varma and Zisserman to construct histograms based on these features.
-First, thirteen images are chosen randomly for each texture.
-The image features over all these images are clustered using K-Means to produce 10 texton cluster centres per class.
-Note that the Euclidean distance used in the standard K-Means is replace with the modified Chi-Square distance when we calculate the cluster centres of DIs and J$^{2}$.
-Then, we get the texton dictionary which contains $10\cdot 61=610$ textons.
-Finally, we use these textons to label each point in the image $f(x,y)$ and obtain the 610-dimensional histogram of texton frequencies.
+We derived the values of RI, CMR, VZ-MR8, VZ-Joint and S-C at each point on a texture image, and used the procedure published in \cite{26} to construct the corresponding histograms to describe overall information of the image.
+Specifically, thirteen images were chosen randomly for each texture.
+The image features calculated at each point on each image were clustered by k-means clustering, and produced 10 texton cluster centres.
+Finally, the texton dictionary were generated, which contains $10\cdot 61=610$ textons.
+We made use of it to label each point on a given image and derived a 610-dimensional histogram of texton frequencies.